 - Use as a party favor after a gathering of friends and family…who wouldn’t love this?

-- White Chocolate Snowflake Cookies are great for a cookie exchange too, so are Ginger Spice Biscotti with White Chocolate and so are these good old Favorite Chocolate Chip Cookies.
+- White Chocolate Snowflake Cookies are great for a cookie exchange too, so are Ginger Spice Biscotti with White Chocolate and so are these good old Favorite Chocolate Chip Cookies these little Jam Pies and these outstanding Chocolate Chunk and Pecan Cookies.

 Ingredients